 - The installers are now in a groove of removing and replacing.
 There is little need for supervision, but it is always a good idea to touch base with the foreman.

 - Depending on the size of the installation crew, by the end of the day, you might expect up to 10 windows to be done.
 You do not want any windows to be boarded over.
-Insist that each window space be replaced with a new window or left in place with the old window.
+Insist that each window space is replaced with a new window or left in place with the old window.

 - No tools should be left in your house.
 Rooms are broom-clean.
 Old windows outside are removed.